Ivan Allen Jr.: Civil rights and desegregation

-As mentioned earlier, Allen had initially been a segregationist.
+Allen had initially been a segregationist.
 However, his business pragmatism led him to become an advocate for African American rights.
 He believed that to flourish, Atlanta must address its racial issues.
 Eventually, however, Allen was deeply affected by daily, firsthand dealings he faced with racial issues, as well as the profound questions African American citizens posed to him about their humanity and the cultural system that refused to recognize them.
 His pragmatic support of racial integration transformed rapidly into a conviction about the moral rightness of racial equality – a belief would lead Allen to place himself at the center of a firestorm.

 Even before becoming mayor, Allen was involved in efforts to bring desegregation to Atlanta for the sake of Atlanta's businesses and city image.
 As president of the Atlanta Chamber of Commerce, he worked closely with Judge A.T.
 Walden, longtime African-American leader; Opie Shelton, vice-president of the Atlanta Chamber of Commerce; and 25 owners and managers of Atlanta's leading department, variety, and chain stores to come to an agreement of the full desegregation of downtown stores and lunch counters.

 On his first day in office, he ordered all "white" and "colored" signs removed from City Hall and desegregated the cafeteria.
 This was the first of many steps he took to advance integration.
 Allen authorized black Atlanta policemen to arrest whites, hired the city's first black firefighters, and quickly put Atlanta ahead of every other city in the South as far as hiring black workers for positions "other than the most menial jobs".
 He painstakingly negotiated agreements for the accommodation of African Americans at 18 private and public facilities including hotels, swimming pools, and restaurants.
 Many Atlanta restaurants and other public facilities desegregated by mutual agreement between their owners and Mayor Allen before the passing of the Civil Rights Act of 1964.
 By January 1964, 14 major Atlanta hotels and motels had publicly pledged to accept reservations regardless of race."I wasn't so all-fired liberal when I first moved into City Hall", Allen wrote.
 "But when I saw what the race-baiters were doing or could do to hold back the orderly growth of Atlanta, it infuriated me and eventually swung me to the extreme end opposite them".

 Despite his claims to have been committed to integration one of his first actions was to erect a fence to separate a black neighborhood from a white neighborhood.
 In the face of criticism Mayor Allen refused to take it down until a court order forced him to.
 The event was known as "Atlanta's Berlin Wall" or "the Peyton Road Affair."